obsidianmd/obsidian-help/en/Obsidian Web Clipper/Interpret web pages.md

 ## Get started

-Interpreter works with almost any language model, including models that run privately on your device.
-You can also use an API key from Anthropic or OpenAI to access built-in models from those providers.
+Interpreter works with almost any language model provider, including options that run privately on your device.
+To set up Interpreter:

 1. Go to the **Interpreter** section in Web Clipper settings.
 2. Toggle on **Enable Interpreter**.
-3. Configure your models, see [[Interpret web pages#Models|models]] section below.
+3. Configure your provider and model, see [[Interpret web pages#Models|models]] section below.
 4. Add [[Variables|prompt variables]] to your [[Obsidian Web Clipper/Templates|templates]].
 5. If your template includes prompt variables, the Interpreter section will be visible when you [[Clip web pages|clip a page]].
 Click **interpret** to process the prompt variables.

 When you click the **interpret** button, Interpreter will send the page data to your selected model, along with any prompts in your template.
 The model will evaluate those prompts against the page data and update any prompt variables with the new data.
-This process can take anywhere from milliseconds to 30 seconds or more, depending on your model provider and the amount of data you are processing.
+This process can take anywhere from milliseconds to 30 seconds or more depending on your model and the amount of data you are processing.

 ## Context